 The sacrifice, according to Ralph, had to be something from the heart, something important to us.

-That night, late, I walked out to the borehole.
-I had brought something from Sheriff Arch’s Café.
-It was a chicken-fried steak dinner, complete with baked potato and double helping of cream gravy.
-I said a few words and then returned to the RV.
+That night, late, I walked out to the drilling rig.
+I had brought something from Sheriff Archie’s Café.
+It was a chicken-fried steak dinner, complete with baked potato and a double helping of cream gravy.
+I said a few words, left the offering beneath the drill floor and then returned to the RV.
 My meager sacrifice, probably fueled by my lack of belief, was all I could convince myself to muster.

 When we logged the well, it looked great.
 Money in the bank, I thought!
 We sat production casing and began testing the wonderful-looking zones.
 I could tell you the well came on for a thousand barrels of oil per day.
 It didn’t.
 We tested every great looking zone in the hole.
 Finally, after scratching our heads, we plugged the well as a dry hole.